Lambert W random variables and their applications in loss modelling: Fitting Lambert Random Variables to Insurance Data

-\section{Fitting Lambert $W$ random variables to insurance data}
+\section{Fitting Lambert $W$ Random Variables to Insurance~Data}

-In this subsection, we fit the Lambert $W$ normal and exponential random variables on two well-known datasets, the US indemnity data introduced in \citep{frees1998} and Danish fire data introduced in \citep{mcneil1997}, and compare the fit with previous results.
+In this subsection, we fit the Lambert $W$ normal and exponential random variables on two well-known datasets, the~US indemnity data introduced in \citep{frees1998} and the Danish fire data introduced in \citep{mcneil1997}, then~compare the fit with previous~results.

-These data sets have been widely used in field-specific literature before: see, e.g., \citep{Klugman1999,Dupuis2006} for US indemnity data, or \citep{Resnick1997,Cooray2005, DellAquila2006} for Danish fire data, among others.
-A consolidated overview of the results is given in \citep{eling2012}.
+These datasets have been widely used in field-specific literature before; see, \mbox{e.g.,~\citep{Klugman1999,Dupuis2006}} for the US indemnity data and~\citep{Resnick1997,Cooray2005, DellAquila2006} for the Danish fire data, among~others.
+A~consolidated overview of previous results is provided in \citep{eling2012}.

-To recall the distributions of these example data sets, see Figure \ref{fig:data-usa} for US indemnity data and Figure \ref{fig:data-taani} for Danish fire loss data.
-In both figures, the left panel presents the data on the original scale (thousands of USD for US indemnity and millions of DKK for Danish fire data) and the right panel is the same data after log transformation.
-In the case of log-transformed data, we use a similar shift as in \citep{eling2012} to keep results comparable.
-More precisely, the transformation $\ln(y) - \min(\ln(y)) + 10^{-10}$ is applied on the original variable $y$.
+To recall the distributions of these example datasets, see Figure~\ref{fig:data-usa} for the US indemnity data and Figure~\ref{fig:data-taani} for the Danish fire loss data.
+In both figures, the~left panel presents the data on the original scale (thousands of USD for US indemnity and millions of DKK for Danish fire data), and the right panel presents the same data after log transformation.
+In~the case of the log-transformed data, we use a similar shift to the one in \citep{eling2012} in order to keep the results comparable.
+More precisely, the~transformation $\ln(y) - \min(\ln(y)) + 10^{-10}$ is applied on the original variable~$y$.

-As one can see, both data sets are very skewed on the original scale.
-For Danish fire data, the skewness is more extreme as given by the skewness coefficient $\gamma_1=18.74$ compared to $\gamma_1=9.15$ for US indemnity data.
-In the case of US indemnity data, the log-transformed data produces an almost symmetric histogram, very similar to normal distribution.
-The log-transform also reduces skewness for Danish fire data, but the result is still skewed, with $\gamma_1=1.76$.
+{It is evident that both datasets exhibit significant skewness when observed} on the original scale.
+The~skewness is more extreme for~the Danish fire data, with a skewness coefficient of $\gamma_1=18.74$, as compared to $\gamma_1=9.15$ for the US indemnity data.
+In~the case of the US indemnity data, the~log-transformed data produces an almost symmetric histogram that is very similar to a normal distribution.
+The~log-transform reduces the skewness for Danish fire data as well, although~the result remains skewed, with~$\gamma_1=1.76$.